Does Checking Your Credit Score Hurt Your Credit?

 Your credit score ranges between 300 and 900—the higher your score, the more creditworthy you are.

-The short answer is ‘no.’ The mere act of checking your credit score won’t hurt it.
+The short answer is no. The mere act of checking your credit score won’t hurt it.
+This is just one of many misconceptions about what does and doesn’t affect your credit score that many people buy into.
 But there are other actions that will hurt it, and reading a bit more about the subject will go a long way toward keeping your score in good shape.

 Essentially, a hard credit check is the kind that can lower your credit score, but a soft credit check won’t affect it.